taolson/Admiran/doc/Compiler.md

 The type specifications for the builtin environment definitions are defined in a `defnMap` for use when typechecking code that uses builtin definitions.
-This is done in an interesting way:  to make the type specifications  more human-readable in the source code, the `predef` module imports `parser`, and parses the textual type specs with a mini-version of the Miranda2 type spec parser in the `mirandaParser` module.
+This is done in an interesting way:  to make the type specifications  more human-readable in the source code, the `predef` module imports `parser`, and parses the textual type specs with a mini-version of the Admiran type spec parser in the `admiranParser` module.
 This lets the type specs be defined in a more natural way, e.g.

     "+#                :: word# -> word# -> word#"